-- The current requirement is however very heavy and the welding machine should be capable of delivering 100-300 Amperes.
+- The current requirement is however very heavy and therefore the welding machine should be capable of delivering 100-300 Amperes.

 - D.C. supply is characterized by positive and negative terminals.

-- Normally, the electrode is connected to a negative terminal and the workpiece to a positive terminal.
+- Normally, the electrode is connected to a negative terminal and therefore the workpiece to a positive terminal.

 What is a Heat affected zone?

 - In the arc welding process, a good amount of warmth output takes place leading to the formation of a molten pool within the arc area.